Containarr/containarr/README.md

 At this time, please report any issues, or create small pull requests for bugs you've found.

-For new features, please discuss first before opening a pull request to prevent disappointment.
+For new features, please discuss first before opening a pull request to avoid disappointment.